What is peer mentoring?

 What do WY-FI Peer Mentors do?

-WY-FI Peer Mentors volunteer across West Yorkshire (Bradford, Calderdale, Kirklees, Leeds and Wakefield) by supporting our navigator and specialist teams to help adults with multiple needs engage with support services.
+WY-FI Peer Mentors volunteer across West Yorkshire (Bradford, Calderdale, Kirklees, Leeds and Wakefield) by supporting our navigator teams to help adults with multiple needs engage with support services.

 Using their own knowledge and lived experience of local services and recovery options, WY-FI Peer Mentors support and build up mentoring relationships with WY-FI beneficiaries to help them access relevant services.
 WY-FI Peer Mentors are important for demonstrating visible recovery and instilling hope.